MaxHalford/eaopt/README.md

 The `Mutate(rng *rand.Rand)` method is where you can mutate a solution by tinkering with it's variables.
 The way in which you should mutate a solution essentially boils down to your particular problem. gago provides some common mutation methods that you can use to not reinvent the wheel; this is what is being done in most of the provided examples.

 The `Crossover(genome Genome, rng *rand.Rand) (Genome, Genome)` method produces two new individuals (called offsprings) by applying some kind of mixture between the parent's attributes.
 The important thing to notice is that the type of first argument differs from the struct calling the method.
 Indeed the first argument is a `Genome` that has to be casted into your struct before being able to apply a crossover operator.
-This is an non-genericity thing specific to Go; it's easier to convince youself by checking out the examples.
+This is due to the fact that Go doesn't provide generics out of the box; it's easier to convince yourself by checking out the examples.

 Once you have implemented the `Genome` you have provided gago with all the information it couldn't guess for you.
 Essentially you have total control over the definition of your problem, gago will handle the rest and find a good solution to the problem.